ramandeep171/staging-rachinfra-19/infinys_whatsapp_blasting/readme.md

 ### 2. Configure transport (one-time per phone number)

 1. Go to *WhatsApp ‣ Configuration ‣ WhatsApp Business Accounts*.
-2. Create or open an account and fill the standard Meta fields.
+2. Create or open an account and fill the standard Meta fields (App ID, App Secret, Access Token, Phone Number ID).
-3. Scroll to the **Infinys Gateway** section that this module injects and fill:
-   - **Provider** – choose `WAHA` for on-prem WAHA or `Meta` to continue using Meta Cloud.
-   - **WhatsApp API URL / Webhook URL** – WAHA base URL and the N8n (or similar) webhook that will receive payloads.
-   - **Authentication User / Password** – WAHA credentials.
-   - **Phone Number ID (WAHA)** – identifier provided by WAHA (defaults to the same phone UID that Odoo requires).
-   - Optional **Welcome Message** template.
-4. Click **Test WAHA Credentials** (visible for provider = WAHA) to validate access.
-Re-use this screen whenever credentials change.
+3. Nothing else to configure—broadcasts reuse this same account.
+The “Infinys Gateway” extra fields are now hidden by default and only used if you explicitly enable WAHA/N8n via developer mode.
+4. Optional: if you still need WAHA, enable the extra fields, fill the webhook URL plus credentials, and click **Test WAHA Credentials**.
+When left empty, the system automatically sends through Meta Cloud.
 5. Multi-company rules, allowed users, and access rights are inherited from the default WhatsApp configuration.

 ### 3. Prepare contacts and lists